Airkro/shaking/packages/antd-less/readme.md

 ## Usage

 Enable `webpack@4` tree shaking of ES modules.
-Add `Less` support to your webpack scaffold.
+Add `less` support to your webpack scaffold.
 If you already did that, just:

 ```js
 import { Card, Alert } from 'antd';